ctuckerdude/creditcard_validation_service/README.md

 An application properties file, application.properties contains the configuration required to start the service.
 There is only one parameter, server.port, which defines the port on which the server will start.
-The application.properties file must exist in the same directory as the credit_card_validation_service_xx_xx_xx.jar file, otherwise the service will start on the default port of 8300.
+The application.properties file must exist in the same directory as the credit_card_validation_service-xx_xx_xx.jar file, otherwise the service will start on the default port of 8300.

 Starting the Service